Major General Sir Martin White KCVO CB CBE

-The Isle of Wight’s Lord-Lieutenant Major General Sir Martin White has been a committed and enthusiastic Patron since the first Isle of Wight Literary Festival in 2012.
+Major General Sir Martin White, who was HM Lord-Lieutenant of the Isle of Wight until March 2019, has been a committed and enthusiastic Patron since the first Isle of Wight Literary Festival in 2012.
 He has played a pro-active role both in encouraging speakers to attend and with his wife, Lady White, supporting all aspects of the Literary Festival.

 The Literary Festival has become one of the most important events in our calendar for both visitors and residents alike.
 My thanks and admiration go to everyone involved and in particular to the many volunteers who give their time throughout the year to bring us a wide range of authors and a popular youth and schools programme.